Skip navigation

 How to Use This Toolkit

-This toolkit is designed to help you get started with your Summer Food Safety Campaign.
-In this toolkit you will find the materials you can use to promote safe food handling from Memorial Day to Labor Day.
+This toolkit is designed to help you get started with your Summer Served Safe Campaign.
+In this toolkit you will find the materials you can use to promote safe food handling throughout the Summertime.

 We have organized this material to help make your outreach informative, helpful and fun.
 Resources include: